kycdao/kycdao-ios-sdk/Sources/KycDao.docc/Onboarding.md

 After the user selected their image of choice, the minting has to be authorized for that particular image and selected membership duration (in years) with ``VerificationSession/requestMinting(selectedImageId:membershipDuration:)``.

-In case the user already has membership, setting a membership duration will have no effect, but it is recommended to set it to 0 for them..
+In case the user already has membership, setting a membership duration will have no effect, but it is recommended to set it to 0 for them.

 ```swift
 let nftImages = verificationSession.getNFTImages()